 ICED encourages new nations to form national networks to support educational development.
 Networks encourage ongoing learning and knowledge sharing, as well as providing a forum for building a community.

 Two main models are employed by our members.
 The first operates through individual subscriptions.
 This approach is employed by POD, SEDA, STLHE, AISHE, HERDSA and a number of other networks.
-The second model, employed by a number of European networks, operates through institutional membership.
+The second model, employed by a number of European and Asian networks, operates through institutional membership.
 This has been a successful model in smaller nations with fewer potential members.
+There are networks that have a mix of both models (eg STLHE).
 While most networks operate through geographical affiliations, there are also networks that are based around a common language.

 Networks normally start small, building a core of committed contributors who share their knowledge and expertise.
 As their reputation and connections strengthen, our networks progressed toward additional services, such as conferences, journals, advocacy and professional development.

-A feature of ICED conferences is the opportunity for emerging or potential networks to explore their needs with presidents from other networks.
-If you would like assistance in establishing a network, please contact the Chair of the ICED Council or the ICED office for information on nearby representatives who can assist you.
+A feature of ICED conferences is the opportunity for emerging or potential networks to explore their needs with representatives from other networks.
+If you would like more information or assistance in establishing a network, please contact the President of the ICED or the ICED office.
+Representatives of networks in your region may also be able to assist you.

 For further information, please read Membership of the ICED Council